 The one thing she did not do was serve it rare or even medium rare.
 Meat was well done in our house until I started cooking, and then most family members refused to eat my attempts at gourmet cuisine.
 Maybe if I had had a good marinade like this one….

 I found this recipe on the web and have used it many times since, both for venison and beef.
 This marinade seasons and tenderizes lean meat exquisitely.
-Part of the secret is not overcooking the meat.
-Once you try this marinade, you will be using it often.
+Once you try it, you will be using it often.

 1/3 cup red wine